sillsdev/saymore/README.md

 This will trigger Github Actions to produce a Release with the signed installer attached

 # Release TODO
-Implement the "publish" process on TeamCity, which builds SayMore, makes and installer, rsyncs it to the distribution server, and writes out a little bit of html which the [SayMore download page](https://software.sil.org/saymore/download/) then displays to the user.
+Implement the "publish" process in GHA (currently working only on TeamCity), which builds SayMore, makes and installer, rsyncs it to the distribution server, and writes out a little bit of html which the [SayMore download page](https://software.sil.org/saymore/download/) then displays to the user.
 It also creates a build artifact that enables the SayMore program to check to see whether a newer version is available.